Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Theory Of Computation.md

 - **Decidability**: whether a problem can be solved using a turing machine that will halt and provide a correct answer for all inputs.
 ## Language Types
 ### Natural Language
-- is the language we speak and right everydy
+- is the language we speak and right everyday.
+- it has some characteristics:
+	- **Ambiguity**: a sentence can have multiple meanings.
+	- **Context-Dependent**:
 ### Formal Language
 - a set of all **strings** that could be generated over an **alphabet** using rules of **Grammar**.
 #### Regular Language**: formal languages recognized by finite automata and described using regular expressions.